hbctraining/Pseudobulk-for-scRNAseq/lessons/08_differential_abundance.md

 traj_milo <- buildGraph(milo_vsm, k = 10, d = 30)
 ```

 Afterwards we use the `makeNhoods()` function to define the neighborhoods based upon the graph calculated before.
-These neighborhoods are then refined further by evaluating the median PC values and vetrices to generate a minimal, but informative graph of the data.
+These neighborhoods are then refined further by evaluating the median PC values and vetrices to generate a minimal but informative graph of the data.
 Relevant parameters for this function are:

 - `prop`: A double scalar that defines what proportion of graph vertices to randomly sample.
 Must be 0 < `prop` < 1.
 Default is 0.1.
 - `k`: An integer scalar - the same k used to construct the input graph.
 Default is 21.